Tang Juwu

 Tang Juwu, Tang Chu-wu, 唐聚五,(20 April 1898 – 18 May 1939), Chinese officer, general of one of the Anti-Japanese Volunteer Armies resisting the pacification of Manchukuo.

 Tang Chu-wu joined the 27th Guard Brigade at the age of seventeen.
 While serving with the Northeastern Army Sixth Infantry Division he was sent to officer training in May 1926, graduating the following year.
-Tang Ju-wu had been the commander of the 1st Regiment of the eastern frontier defence force., that was disbanded and interned by the Japanese during the early days of the invasion of Manchuria.
+Tang Ju-wu had been the commander of the 1st Regiment of the eastern frontier defence force that was disbanded and interned by the Japanese during the early days of the invasion of Manchuria.

-He grieved over the loss of his homeland and the humiliation of his countrymen, after his regiment was disarmed and interned without struggle by the Japanese.
-Tang Juwu escaped and then cut one of his fingers and wrote eight Chinese characters meaning "Kill the enemy, punish the traitors, save our country and love our people."
+He grieved over the loss of his homeland and the humiliation of his countrymen.
+After his regiment was disarmed and interned without struggle by the Japanese, Tang Juwu escaped and then cut one of his fingers and wrote eight Chinese characters meaning "Kill the enemy, punish the traitors, save our country and love our people."

 After escaping internment, the Northeast National Salvation Society appointed Tang as commander and helped him get in touch with smaller forces which others were organising in eastern Liaoning province.
 Tang also made use of his extensive personal contacts with police chiefs, officials, local gentry militias and the leaders of the semi-clandestine Big Swords Society.
 Tang Juwu accepted any recruits who were willing to fight against the invaders including bandits.
 He was able to develop the Northeast People's Anti-Japanese Volunteer Army with some 10,000 troops under his command.

 In May 1932, Tang Juwu judged that the time was ripe for his army to go on the offensive.
 Tang's army, now 20,000 men surrounded the Japanese Tunghua garrison.
-In reaction the Japanese police and detachments of the Manchukuoan Army attempted to relieve the siege in the First Tungpientao Clearance.
+In reaction the Japanese police and detachments of the Manchukuo Army attempted to relieve the siege in the First Tungpientao Clearance.
 The Japanese were unable to defeat Tang and his force threatened the region to the east of the important city of Mukden and communications with Korea.
-Based in the Tonghua area, his army fought, with the Japanese Kwantung Army stationed in Shenyang and the Manchukuon army of South Liaoning province.
+Based in the Tonghua area, his army fought with the Japanese Kwantung Army stationed in Shenyang and the Manchukuo army of South Liaoning province.
 Although all major cities had been lost, the volunteer armies gained a new lease of life during the summer of 1932 and reached their greatest strength.